-The balance sheet is presented as at 31 December 2021, while the profit and loss account is presented for the period from 1 January 2021 to 31 December 2021.
-Comparative profit and loss account is presented for 36 days i.e., from the date of its incorporation on 26th November 2020 to 31st December 2020.
+These financial statements cover the year 2022, which ended at the balance sheet date of 31 December 2022.
 The Company does not prepare its own separate cash flow statement as an equivalent cash flow statement is included in the consolidated financial statements of Unilever Group.
 The Unilever Group consolidated financial statements are available on the website www.unilever.com.